karlkras/jpa-basic/README.md

 For purposes of this demo, I'm using WildFly v20 though 19 should work perfectly well too.
 1) Download, install, and configure a local instance of the [wildfly server](https://www.wildfly.org/downloads/)
 You'll need to define a admin user.
-2. Define the mysql connector to the server (this is using the latest version 8, 5 has been tested as well).
+2. Define the mysql connector to the server (this is using the latest version 8.
+Version 5 has been tested as well).
    1. [Download the connector](https://dev.mysql.com/downloads/connector/j/)
       Exract contained `mysql-connector-java-8xxx.jar` file.
       Copy this to [wildfly-home]\modules\system\layers\base\com\mysql\main (you will probably have to create the `mysql\main` subdirectories).